SendSimpleCa/Geo/README.md

 ### 4️⃣ Mobile-First Emails (Starts with mobile layout) ###

-✔ Uses media queries to adjust layout for larger screens.
+✔ Uses media queries to adjust layout for larger screens.<br>
-✔ Defaults to a single-column layout.
+✔ Defaults to a single-column layout.<br>
-✔ Better UX for mobile users.
+✔ Better UX for mobile users.<br>

 Example:
 ```